sanaasy/to-do-list/README.md

 </details>

 ## Congrats!!
 You have made your first mobile app using React Native and Expo 🥳

+All the code can be found in this repository.

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/sanaasy/)!!